oyaron/NGSF/README.md

 # Welcome to NGSF - Next Generation SuperFit in Python! :dizzy: :bomb: :boom:

 Superfit in python is a software for the spectral classification of Supernovae of all major types accompanied by a host galaxy.
 The following list of versions are the minumum requierments for its use.

+## SEDM version

+This version has been altered to run with the sedmpy pipeline on SEDM spectra.

+## Files to edit

+- `config/parameters.json`
+- `scripts/ngsf_run`

+Update appropriate paths in these files to point to the template bank and the NGSF package top directory.
+You can also adjust the parameters for specific fitting.

 ## Requierments